ros2/ros2_documentation/source/Tutorials/Building-ROS-2-on-Linux-with-Eclipse-Oxygen.rst

 An RTI license is now needed, which we can get on their website.
-Refer to `Linux Development Setup page <../Installation/Ubuntu-Development-Setup>`.
+Refer to `Ubuntu Linux Development Setup page <../Installation/Ubuntu-Development-Setup>`.
 The RTI license file will be directly sent via email after sign-up.

 In the email is a link to the RTI software to download.